pranabekka/pranabekka.github.io/content/function-recipe.md

 presents a story of why it is useful in a broader example.[^1]

+[^1]: The idea is to take things step by step.
+At the level of the team in the video the steps are on a grander scale, but at the level of beginners it's very useful to follow the steps of the Function Design Recipe.

 You can find it at [htdp.org](https://htdp.org/2023-3-6/Book/part_preface.html) [^2].
 I recommend you go through the book if you're a new or intermediate programmer.
 The preface is a good place to start.

+[^2]: The book seems to be updated with some frequency.
+If you see the URL, you'll see `2023-3-6`, which suggests it was updated on 6th March 2023.
+I recommend starting at [htdp.org](https://htdp.org) and clicking the book title to open the index, so that you have the latest edition.

 ## The Recipe